azaka01/Huxley2/README.md

 A mobile friendly JSON REST proxy for the GB railway Live Departure Boards SOAP API.

 Forked from the [Huxley2](https://github.com/jpsingleton/Huxley2) project.
 The original Huxley 2 is considered feature-complete by its author.
-This fork by Integrated Software Development Ltd continues active development with significant improvements including station locations, nearby services, journey planning, API key authentication, and improved error handling.
+This fork by Integrated Software Development Ltd continues active development on the `dev` branch with significant improvements including station locations, nearby services, journey planning, API key authentication, and improved error handling.

 [![Buy me a tree!](Huxley2/wwwroot/img/buy-me-a-tree.svg)](https://ecologi.com/unitsetsoftware)